SignPath/website/documentation/users/index.md

 If you aim for the highest security, we recommend assigning the administrator role only to InfoSec staff and have them working directly with the development teams.

-## User types
+## User roles

-* **Administrators** have control over your SignPath organization, including the management of certificates and definition of policies
+* **Administrators** have control over your SignPath organization, including the management of certificates and definition of policies.
-* **Regular users** are allowed to submit artifacts for signing according to the defined policies (see [Signing code](/documentation/signing-code))
+* **Regular users** are allowed to submit and/or signing requests according to the signing policies (see [Signing code](/documentation/signing-code)).

+## Special user types

+* **CI users** are used to integrate SignPath into your build automation.
-* **Support users** are used to grant SignPath support staff access to your organization.
-You can enable them by selecting *Authorize support user* in the *More* menu on your organization page.
-Support users have adminstrative privileges and can be disabled to prevent further access.
+* A **support user** account can be added to grant SignPath support access to your organization.
+Select *Authorize support user* in the *More* menu on your organization page.
+Support users have adminstrative privileges.
+You can disable them to prevent further access.

-Additionally, you can create **CI users** for integrating with your automated build systems.

 ## Notifications and audit logs

 Signpath will inform you and your team about signing requests:

 * Administrators will be notified about completed and re-submitted signing requests
-* Users will be notified about the status of a signing request they created or when their approval is required.
+* Users will be notified about the status of a signing request they created, or when their approval is required

-Additionally, you can use the web application to see a full activity audit for each entity, including users, certificates, projects, signing policies and signing requests.
+The web application has a full activity audit for each signing request, but also for administrative objects (users, certificates, projects, signing policies and artifact configurations).